619frank/system-wide-vim-key-mappings/readme.md

 This repository contains an AutoHotkey script that enhances your keyboard functionality by implementing Vim-like navigation and editing commands system-wide, along with additional useful shortcuts.

-The script provides the following features:

-1. Vim-like navigation and editing commands (toggled with CapsLock)
-2. Additional shortcuts: for backspace, delete, enter and newline for less finger movements

 This script is inspired by and adapted from:

 - The [Vim Mode Plus](https://ke-complex-modifications.pqrs.org/#vim_mode_plus_better_notifications) plugin for Mac, developed by [harmtemolder](https://git.sr.ht/~harmtemolder/karabiner-vim-mode-plus).